Pupil video: Conditional statements

 Using ask and say blocks in Scratch programming

-This Computing scheme of work video introduces pupils to using ask, say, and conditional blocks in Scratch to create simple interactive programs.
-It supports pupils in learning how to gather user input and make decisions in their code based on responses.
+This Computing scheme of work video introduces Year 4 pupils to using ask, say and conditional blocks in Scratch to create simple interactive programs.
+It helps the children explore how to gather user input and make decisions in their code based on responses.

 This lesson lays the foundation for more complex coding projects by combining user input with conditional logic.
 It encourages tinkering and experimentation while reinforcing important programming structures.